 ● Ash-blonde helps remove yellow or orange tones.

-● Purple and blue tones help neutralize blonde hair.
+● Purple and blue tones help neutralize blonde hair by eliminating the yellow and orange.

-● The green dye will help remove orange or red tones from brown hair.
+● The green toners will help remove orange or red tones from brown hair.

 Once you have found the shade for you, follow the directions from the hair dye.
-Usually, you only need to leave the toner on for about 30 minutes.
+Usually, you don’t need to leave the toner on for more than 30 minutes.

 Using hair dye as toner is not always the best course of action at home if you are not familiar with the necessary ratios.
 If you are unsure about how to execute this on your own at home, make an appointment with a professional stylist so you do not risk ruining your hair.